 Starting in high school, students are allowed to bring their backpacks to class and put them underneath their desks, which gives students the opportunity to have more things with them when they go to class.
 As a high school student with low vision who was just beginning to start using assistive technology in the classroom, I carried several different items to help me with my classes, and the contents of my backpack continued to evolve as I transferred to a new high school and began taking half of my classes online.
 Here is a round-up of what was in my backpack on a typical day of high school, along with posts that go more into detail on each item.

 At both of my high schools, students were allowed to bring their backpacks to class as long as they fit certain dimensions and didn’t hang out from the edge of the desk.
-Rolling backpacks were banned at both of my high schools as they were a tripping hazard, however, I received an exemption from this rule after I was diagnosed with chronic back pain and told that I needed to use a rolling backpack.
+Rolling backpacks were banned at both of my high schools as they were a tripping hazard, however, I received an exemption from this rule after I was diagnosed with chronic back pain and my doctor told me that I needed to use a rolling backpack.
 I have an entire post dedicated to how I chose my backpack, but the most important elements are that the backpack is easy to open/close and that it can easily be located on the floor or in a locker- my current backpack is a bright pink floral pattern.

 - Choosing A Backpack With Low Vision